thechori/coffee-crowds/README.md

 ## TODO
 - User sessions (login/logout)
+- Add rating to CoffeeShop schema (or Checkin schema?)
 - Build simple UI for web interaction
 - Figure out how to hook up front end to RESTful API that is built instead of reinventing the wheels that you've already built